Warnings

 What may interact with Trileptal?

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

-What should I tell my health care provider before I take Trileptal?
+What should I tell my health care provider before I take Trileptal

 They need to know if you have any of these conditions: